fraenkel-lab/chipsequtil/docs/source/module_src/nib.rst

 nibFrag API
 ===========

-These functions and classes are a native implementation of Jim Kent's nibFrag utility and file format.
+These functions and classes are a native python implementation of Jim Kent's nibFrag utility and file format.
 The scripts and classes read *.nib* files and can extract sequences from them as fast or faster than the standalone tools, and also make sequence data accessible and efficient from within python scripts.